ggreco/electron-google-meet/README.md

 # electron-google-meet
 Google Meet Desktop application with Electron

 **NOTE**: this fork uses the latest electron version and enable screen sharing support.
+This fork has been tested intensively on macOS 15.

 ## Usage
 This application put the icon in the tray bar: if the icon is not working for you, use the option